SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

     click 	//input

-Or, if it is not the first input element on the page (which it likely is not) try a more detailed Xpath statement.
+Or, if it is not the first input element on the page (which it likely is not) try a more detailed XPath statement.

 .. code-block:: java